Skip to main content

 Research Interests

-Brent's primary research involves the impact of technology on decision makers and organizations.
+Brent's primary research involves the impact of emerging technology on decision makers and organizations.
 He also researches entrepreneurial uncertainty and strategic judgment.
-His work has been published in the Academy of Management Review, Organization Science, the Journal of Business Research, the Journal of Business and Psychology, the Cambridge Journal of Economics, and others.
+His work has been published in the Academy of Management Review, Organization Science, Journal of Management, Entrepreneurship Theory and Practice, the Journal of Business Ethics, and others.

 Service Summary

 Brent is an active participant in the Academy of Management (AOM) and the Strategic Management Society (SMS).
-He serves on the editorial review board for AMR, serves as the Associate Director of the Center for Entrepreneurship, Innovation, and Franchising (CIEF) and a member of the Technology and Educational Resources Committee (TERC).
-He also serves on the Omaha Chamber of Commerce Builder Council that promotes and coordinates Startups within Omaha and the surrounding region.
+He serves on the editorial review board for AMR, serves as the Associate Director of the Center for Innovation, Entrepreneurship, and Franchising (CIEF), helps lead the Maverick Technology Venture Alliance (MTVA), and is a Site Director in the National Science Foundation's I-Corps program.

 Education